D76X/Loggers/Notes/Shortcuts.md

 | CTRL + SHIFT + G	    | workbench.view.scm focus on  Source Git Control edit box is focus     |

 ## VSCODE Notes

+- Use CTRL+SHIFT+P to get to the command palette.
+Notice that the command palette shows the > caret to indicate that commands can be entered and executed.

+- Use CTRL+P to get to the palette which is not the command palette.
+From the palette you cab navigate to any file open in the editor by typing its name.
+The palette can be turned into the command palette by typing the > caret in it after which you can find and execute any commands.

 - Use  shif+F10 as in visula studio to show the context sensitive menu on selection of any item i.e. select an item in the list of files with changes then shift+F10 then stage.